What Is Insulin Resistance? Signs, Symptoms, and How to Reverse It

 Metabolic Health FAQ

 Yes.
-Dr. Rose explains that insulin levels can stay elevated for years or even decades before blood sugar ever becomes high or abnormal.
+Insulin can stay elevated for years or even decades before blood sugar reads abnormal.
 Type 2 diabetes is often the end result of a process that has been developing quietly the whole time, so many people are insulin resistant long before any diabetes diagnosis.

-Many people are largely asymptomatic, but possible early signs include increased cravings and hunger, energy crashes after meals (especially in the afternoon), midsection weight gain, difficulty concentrating, and mood changes.
-Some people may notice skin tags or darkening of the skin around the neck or underarms.
-None of these are definitive on their own, but together they can point toward the beginnings of insulin resistance.
+Possible early signs include increased cravings and hunger, energy crashes after meals (especially in the afternoon), midsection weight gain, difficulty concentrating, and mood changes.
+Some people notice skin tags or darkening skin around the neck or underarms.

 Related Service